 Organize ideas about travel, home, weather, and school safety in a colorful web.

+Organize students at a central place in the classroom such as the reading rug.
+Open a discussion about safety.
 What do you do to stay safe?
 Think of precautions you take at home, when you travel, during stormy weather, around water, and in other situations.
-With your classmates, make a list of safety tips with Crayola® Washable Markers.
-Categorize your ideas.
+With classmates, students make a list of safety tips with Crayola® Washable Markers.
+Encourage groups to categorize their ideas.

-On poster board, write a title for your thought diagram, such as Safety Web.
+On poster board, students write a title for their thought diagram, such as Safety Web.
 Draw a circle in the middle of the sheet, and sketch a healthy, happy person in the circle.

-Draw a web with branches from the circle that lead to more circles, which are titled with the safety categories you identified.
+Draw a web with branches from the circle that lead to more circles, which are titled with the safety categories the group identified.
 Draw pictures of each place in those circles.